|Apollo 17 Lunar Module Pilot Harrison Schmitt, a geologist, was the only professional scientist to reach the Moon. Image credit: NASA.|

 - 24.3° S, 43.4° W, in Mare Humorum east of the crater Liebig (site of "an interesting scarp" that cuts through craters)

-- 4.5° S, 25.5° E, in southern Mare Tranquillitatus, at the base of Theophilus crater rim west of Torricelli crater (a "very complex" region with "shading" reminiscent of "one of the terrestrial continental shelves")
+- 4.5° S, 25.5° E, in southern Mare Tranquillitatis, at the base of Theophilus crater rim west of Torricelli crater (a "very complex" region with "shading" reminiscent of "one of the terrestrial continental shelves")

 |Alphonsus crater made both the Shoemaker-Eggleton and Dugan lists of candidate Apollo landing sites.
 Image credit: Lunar and Planetary Institute.|

 Schmitt and Cernan spent three days on the Moon.
 They wore A7LB space suits which restricted their movements, but which were an improvement over the A7L suits worn by Apollo 11, 12, and 14 moonwalkers.
 They collected drill cores, deployed instruments and a heat-flow probe attached by cables to a nuclear-powered central station, and drove 35.9 kilometers using a jeep-like Lunar Roving Vehicle.
-All of their equipment arrived stowed on board the Apollo 17 Lunar Module Challenger; NASA developed no separate automated cargo lander.
+All of their equipment arrived stowed on board the Apollo 17 Lunar Module Challenger; NASA developed no automated cargo lander.
 Apollo 17 returned 110.5 kilograms of geologic samples to researchers on Earth.

 Astronauts explored few of the sites Shoemaker, Eggleton, and Dugan selected.
 The reasons for this were manifold: the U.S. flew only six successful Apollo lunar landing missions; NASA never became capable of landing men very far beyond the Nearside equatorial belt; new knowledge of the Moon from robotic missions and orbiting Apollos made some of the sites appear less scientifically significant than had been believed or less attractive than newly found candidate sites; and no follow-on lunar landing program materialized.